kontena/docs/using-kontena/stack-file.md

 #### Using `certificates`

-In the example below, the Kontena Platform will expose the bundled X.509 certificate, private key and any certificate chain for the `example.com` certificate as an environment variable `SSL_CERTS` to the Kontena Load Balancer Service.
+In the example below, the Kontena Platform will expose the bundled X.509 certificate, private key and any certificate chain for the `example.com` certificate as an `SSL_CERT_*` environment variable to the Kontena Load Balancer Service.

 ```yaml
 services: